-This procedure, also known as Minimally Invasive Direct Coronary Artery Revascularisation (MIDCAB), is performed via a left minithoracotomy incision on the beating heart.
+Keyhole Coronarty Artery Surgery also known as Minimally Invasive Surgery is performed via a left minithoracotomy incision on the beating heart.
 The procedure is an excellent therapy when performed by surgeons with experience in both keyhole surgery and beating heart surgery.
 It is most commonly used in patients with isolated disease of the Left Anterior Descending Artery (LAD) a very important branch of the left coronary artery.
 It is also possible to graft more than one vessel using this technique in highly selected patients.

 Here is a diagram to simplify the differences between traditional and minimally invasive approaches:

 Traditional Breastbone Division